Glenfarclas

 Glenfarclas is a Scottish distillery, from Speyside to be precise.

-Its history began in 1836 when a farmer, Robert Hay, obtained a licence to distil on his land.
+Its history began in 1836 when a farmer, Robert Hay, obtained a license to distill on his land.

-Hay died in 1865 and his neighbour, John Grant, bought Glenfarclas.
-Since then, it has remained in the Grant family.
+Hay died in 1865, and his neighbor, John Grant, bought Glenfarclas.
+It has remained in the Grant family ever since.

-This continuity makes it possible to maintain an ancestral guideline while reducing the effects of economic crises.
+This continuity enables them to maintain an ancestral guideline while minimizing the effects of economic crises.

 One example is their situation at the end of the 19thth century.
-The Grant family joined forces with the Pattisons, who were responsible for one of the worst crises in the whisky industry in 1898.
-Despite this crash, Glenfarclas did not break up.
-Since then, it has endured by maintaining its balance between an official emblematic range, preserved old stocks and sales to blenders.
+The Grants joined forces with the Pattisons, who in 1898 were responsible for one of the whisky industry's worst crises.
+Despite this crash, Glenfarclas remained strong.
+Since then, it has endured, maintaining its balance between an emblematic official range, preserved old stocks and sales to blenders.

-The Glenfarclas distillery produces whiskies that are nurtured by maturation in sherry casks.
+The Glenfarclas distillery produces whiskies nourished by maturation in sherry casks.

-In addition, it has two particularities.
-Firstly, evaporation (angels' share) is very low, around 0.05% (compared to the national average of 2.5%).
+It also has two special features.
+Firstly, evaporation (angels' share) is very low, at around 0.05% (compared with the national average of 2.5%).
 This is probably due to the existence of a micro-climate.
-Secondly, it is the last Scottish distillery to use direct flame heating of its stills.
+Secondly, it is the last distillery in Scotland to use direct flame to heat its stills.

-Although it is attached to its traditions, Glenfarclas is not inert.
-As early as 1968, it was a pioneer in launching raw cask versions.
-Then, it abandoned its floor maltings in 1972.
-Finally, in 1973, it built a visitors' centre, which was quite rare at the time.
+Glenfarclas is no stranger to tradition.
+As early as 1968, it pioneered the introduction of cask-aged versions.
+Then, in 1972, it abandoned its floor maltings.
+Finally, in 1973, Glenfarclas built a visitors' center, a rare feat at the time.

-Finally, since 2007, the cream of the crop appears in the premium " Family Cask " range, offering unique and vintage casks.
+Finally, since 2007, the crème de la crème has appeared in the premium " Family Cask " range, offering unique, vintage casks.
 Read less

 Brands